 Activities at and from Greenfinch Lodge include: Coach outings, guest speakers, guest entertainers, craft sessions, demonstrations, theatre trips, fundraising including MacMillan Support, games, meals, celebrations and much more.

-The Begbrook Retirement Club meets every other Thursday from 2pm to 4pm during winter and 2.30pm to 4.30pm during Summer.
+The Begbrook Retirement Club meets most Thursday’s from 2pm to 4pm during winter and 2.30pm to 4.30pm during Summer.
 For people who struggle with transport there are options by various funders which help to cover costs to collect and return people to their homes and members attend from miles around.

 Contact Cllr Lesley Alexander to learn more by calling 01179 651935

-As Lord Mayor Lesley would like to hear from as many areas of Bristol as possible to help them start new retirement clubs and support existing elderly clubs by attending as Lord Mayor as well.
+As Lord Mayor Lesley wanted to hear from as many areas of Bristol as possible to help them start new retirement clubs and support existing elderly clubs by attending as Lord Mayor as well.

 Book the Lord Mayor to visit your retirement venue here: